guiwitz/napari-serialcellpose/README.md

 ## Installation

-In order to let users choose whether they want to use the GPU or not for segmentation, cellpose is not added as a dependency of this package.
-Therefore, to use this plugin you need to create an environment and install a few packages manually.
-First create the environment:
+In order to use this plugin, whe highly recommend to create a specific environment and to install the required software in it.
+You can create a conda environment using:

-    conda create -n serialcellpose python=3.8.5
+    conda create -n serialcellpose python=3.8.5 napari -c conda-forge

-Then activate it and install napari and the plugin:
+Then activate it and install the plugin:

     conda activate serialcellpose
-    pip install "napari[all]"
     pip install git+https://github.com/guiwitz/napari-serialcellpose.git

-### CPU

-Then for CPU work, just install cellpose in the regular way:

-    pip install cellpose

 ### GPU

+In order to use a GPU:
+1. Uninstall the PyTorch version that gets installed by default with Cellpose:

+    pip uninstall torch

+2. Make sure your have up-to-date drivers for your NVIDIA card installed.

-For GPU work, you just need to make sure that you have an NVIDIA card and the appropriate driver for it.
-Then you can install PyTorch via conda using a command that you can find [here](https://pytorch.org/get-started/locally/) (this takes care of the cuda toolkit, cudnn etc. so **no need to install manually anything more than the driver**).
+3. Re-install a GPU version of PyTorch via conda using a command that you can find [here](https://pytorch.org/get-started/locally/) (this takes care of the cuda toolkit, cudnn etc. so **no need to install manually anything more than the driver**).
 The command will look like this:

     conda install pytorch torchvision cudatoolkit=11.3 -c pytorch

-Finally you can install cellpose:

-    pip install cellpose

-**Note that it is important to install PyTorch before Cellpose, otherwise Cellpose will install non-GPU dependencies.**

 ### Plugin Updates